 The information contained in this handbook is meant to supplement the Casper College Catalog and the student handbook published by the college.
 The current handbook will be available on-line.
 Please refer to as needed.
 Changes to the handbook will be updated at semester unless immediate notification is indicated.
-Students will be notified regarding changes to the Student Handbook via Moodle e-mail or announcements in the General Information for Nursing students (GINS) Moodle shell.
+Students will be notified regarding changes to the Student Handbook via Moodle e-mail or announcements in the General Information for Nursing students (GINS) Moodle shell or your class Moodle shell.